 Welcome Exchange Students!

-International Academic Programs (IAP) welcomes you to UMKC and Kansas City.
-IAP works with incoming students studying at UMKC for a semester or year from our current Exchange Partner Universities.
+UMKC’s Study Abroad and Global Engagement (SAGE) welcomes you to UMKC and Kansas City.
+SAGE works with incoming students studying at UMKC for a semester or year from our current Exchange Partner Universities.
 We are here to help you meet your academic goals and get settled in your new home.Read more

 About Kansas City